Femoral neck fracture: Diagnosis, treatment and late complications

 A hip replacement allows the patient to recover from the consequences of a femoral neck fracture the quickest.
 With a hip replacement, the patient can already place weight on the leg the day after surgery.
 It does not require a long period of bed rest.
 Immediately following the hip replacement surgery the patient starts physiotherapy exercises to regain mobility.

 Aftercare is a crucial part of the healing process.
-Depending on the type of fracture and patients' physical and general condition, the hip specialist would develop a tailored plan for therapy and mobilisation.
+Depending on the type of fracture and the patient’s physical and general condition, the hip specialist would develop a tailored plan for therapy and mobilisation.

 - mobilisation on the day of surgery